List of VeggieTales characters: Motato

 Motato (introduced 2015) is a deformed potato supervillain who is LarryBoy's arch-nemesis in VeggieTales in the House.
-He is quite insane and enjoys wreaking havoc and chaos on the Veggie citizens of the house.
+He is quite eccentric and enjoys wreaking havoc and chaos on the Veggie citizens of the house.
 He is aided by his minions, the Radishes.
-He also owned a pet lobster named Clampy in the episode "Gone Lobster".
-In VeggieTales in the City, Motato becomes a "good guy" at the end of the series after befriending Night Pony (Laura Carrot).
+Motato also owned a pet lobster named Clampy in the episode "Gone Lobster".
+In VeggieTales in the City, Motato eventually becomes a "good guy" at the end of the series after befriending Night Pony (Laura Carrot).